EmilyHuang-1/DLH_Team38_Final/README.md

 4. Open the `DL4H_Team_38_Final_Project.ipynb` notebook.

+5. Change folder paths accordingly.

-5. Run the notebook cells in order.
+6. Run the notebook cells in order.

 Note that running the code locally requires a GPU for optimal performance.
 If you don't have access to a GPU, you can still run the code on a CPU, but training will take significantly longer.